Bin There, Done That

 Practical Environmental Management

-Outline and other specifications
+outline and other specifications

-About the author & organisation
+about the author & organisation

 The River Rangers is an environmental initiative dedicated to cleaning and restoring the Hooghly River, a distributary of the Ganges, in West Bengal, India.
 Since its inception in 2019, the project has engaged local communities, educational institutions, and NGOs in weekly clean-up drives and awareness campaigns.
 The initiative is facilitated by Enakshi Majumder, who has played a key role in organizing, managing volunteers, and ensuring the success of these sustainability efforts.